AdvancedPhotonSource/GSAS-II-tutorials/MDhelp/docs/reflectometry.md

 LaB6_dc300.tif      150          1      test       .25
 ```

-Note that the first line(s) in the file can be a header, but each header line must start marked with a hash (#).
+: Note that the first line(s) in the file can be a header, but each header line must start marked with a hash (#).
 A header is not required.
 "Columns" in the table are separated by one or more delimiters (which may be a comma, tab or space).
 Note that columns do not need to be aligned, as long as each entry is spaced by at least one delimiter.
 The first column in the table is used to look up REFD entries where the initial space-delimited string after the REFD tag ("myfile" in " REFD myfile AZM=180...") must match the table.
 Subsequent columns can then be mapped to sample parameters or can be ignored, using a dialog window.

 * **Rescale all** - Allows a series of selected REFD histograms to be put on a common scale by integrating them over a specific Q region and then scaling them so that the integration range will match the first pattern.
 (May not be valid for REFD)

+<a name="REFD_Models"></a>
 ## Models

 A reflectometry model is composed of a sequence of layers beginning with the medium ("superphase") as the top layer in which the incident and scattered radiation paths are located (usually "vacuum" = air or other gasses) and ending with the bottom layer ("substrate") upon which the sample layers have been deposited.
 The substrate is considered to be "infinite" in thickness.
 The sample layers in between are each defined as a particular substance with a thickness and upper surface "roughness".
 The surface roughness describes the possibility of an interlayer mixing with the previous layer.
 Their scattering density can also be scaled and could include polarized magnetic neutron scatterers.
 The layer sequence is defined so that complex or multiple layers can be defined.